 Now Macys is investing a great deal more money and time into the proper training of its sales associates.
 This investment is beginning to pay off.
 A recent survey of customer satisfaction indicated that the company was making strides in improving its reputation.
 Still, it lags the performance of some of its important rivals.
 This is still a Macy’s work-in-progress.

 Wal-Mart is another industry paragon who drifted from its Reliability promises.
 Wal-Mart committed two notable sins.
 First, it removed some products that were important to its core customers.
 The company did so in an effort to improve the product mix and the margins a better product mix would bring.
 Some of its core customer volume began to drift away.
+See HERE for some perspective.
 The company also moved away from its aggressive pricing.
 Instead of every day low prices, the company began to promote deals on some products while raising prices on others.
 Customers didn’t like that either.
 Recently, a survey by a retail consulting firm has found that Target Stores offered prices below those of Wal-Mart.
 So, Wal-Mart has created Reliability failures in both product availability in its stores and its promise to have “always low prices, always.”
+See HERE for additional perspective.
 The company’s market share has also drifted lower.

 Wal-Mart now promises to return to its core values and core customers.
 It is bringing back the products it once eliminated in favor of higher margin products.
 It is getting more aggressive in pricing once more.
 This, too, is a work-in-progress.